 How often do people end up in a serious dispute that includes one party pleading, “that’s not what I meant”?
-More often than any of us would like.
-Human language is very dynamic – a word or series of words can mean very different things to different people.
-The different backgrounds and experiences we all have shape how we view things, and how we interpret words and phrases.
+More often than any of us would like, am I not correct?
+Human language is very dynamic – a word, or a series of words, can mean very different things to different people.
+The different backgrounds and experiences we all have, shape how we view things, and how we interpret words and phrases.

-When building and running a business, we know the major areas where we need to excel – customer service, convenience, speed, pricing.
+When building and running a business we know the major areas where we need to excel – customer service, convenience, speed, and pricing.
 We use websites, blogs, and social media platforms to address these aspects of our business in today’s digital age.
-While you don’t want to get so paralyzed you don’t ever write anything, you do want to have online content writing that is well-written for these platforms to establish yourself as a leader in your field.
-Here are 4 things to consider in your efforts to publish well-written content.
+While you don’t want to get so bogged down with all the technical aspects of it all that you don’t ever write anything, you do want to have online content writing that is well-written for these platforms, in order to establish yourself as a leader in your field.
+Here are four things to consider in your efforts to publish well-written content.

 - Use correct spelling and grammar.
 This should be obvious.
-If you struggle with this, Grammarly and / or a good web content writer are your friends.
+If you struggle with this, Grammarly and / or a good web content writer will be your friends.
 You can’t get away with “Im not to good at that.”
-This also speaks to that attention to detail we discussed above.
+This also relates to that attention to detail we discussed above.

 - Avoid jargon.
 Even if you are sure that majority of your audience is very familiar with the ins and outs and terminology your business uses, you never know when someone brand-new to the world your business is in will find you online.

 - Use abbreviations sparingly.
 If you are in the financial world and want to highlight the ROI your customers can realize, spell out “Return On Investment (ROI)” first, then use it in the rest of the content.
 Those potential new customers will appreciate it.

 Keeping these things in order will keep your business top in mind when it comes to standard.